 'that Ms. Carol Summers be elected as the Honorary Lay Secretary of Synod and the Reverend Dean Cormack be elected as the Honorary Clergy Secretary of Synod at this session of this Synod.'

-3. Adoption of the Agenda and Convening Circular
+3. Adoption of the Agenda

-MOTION: The Reverend Ann Turner/Ms. Claire Christoff 'that the agenda as amended by the Agenda Committee and the Convening Circular be adopted.'
+MOTION: The Reverend Ann Turner/Ms. Claire Christoff 'that the agenda as presented by the Agenda Committee be adopted.'